Do you know the true cost of not having a will?

 Trust administration and estate administration are legally complex processes that require the help of a lawyer.

 - Preparation of fiduciary income tax returns

-Emotions can come into play in the administration of a trust, especially when disputes arise.
-Stephanie Vollrath, the founder of our firm, protects the best interests of her clients in resolving emotionally charged issues in mediation or litigation.
+Emotions can come into play in administering a trust or will, especially when disputes arise.
+At Vollrath Law, we protect the best interests of our clients in resolving emotionally charged issues in mediation or litigation.

 Do you want to ensure your assets are protected and passed down to your loved ones?
 Without proper estate planning, your assets may be at risk.

 Our wills and trusts attorneys can help guide you through the complex process and ensure your wishes are fulfilled.

 Call our law offices in Oviedo, FL, to schedule a FREE initial consultation with an experienced Oviedo wills and trusts attorney.

 What is the difference between a will and a trust?